-Dr. Kris Parsons, associate professor of accounting at Ashland University, accompanied six Ashland University students who are spending six and a half weeks of their summer in Taiwan as part of the University’s Dauch College of Business in Taiwan summer program.
+9/23/11 ASHLAND, OH -- Dr. Khush Pittenger, professor of management at Ashland University and five Ashland University students spent part of their summer in Taiwan as part of the University's Dauch College of Business in Taiwan summer program.

-“A key objective of the program is to provide meaningful exposure to an Asian market and culture for Ashland University’s business students,” said Dr. Khush Pittenger, professor of management and coordinator of the COBE in Taiwan program.
-“It is a unique opportunity as not many students are likely to travel to Asia on their own and there are no other Ashland University travel abroad programs that focus heavily on Asia.”
+"A key objective of the program is to provide meaningful exposure to an Asian market and culture for Ashland University's business students," Pittenger said.
+"It is a unique opportunity as not many students are likely to travel to Asia on their own and there are no other Ashland University travel abroad programs that focus heavily on Asia."

-Pittenger said Asia has some of the fastest growing economies in the world and such international experiences bring to life what students read in textbooks and newspapers.
-Pittenger also thanked Alan and Julie Roth for providing the generous financial support to make this program possible and affordable for Ashland University students.
+Pittenger said Asia has some of fastest growing economies in the world and such international experiences bring to life what students read in textbooks and newspapers.

-Dr. Jeff Russell, dean of the Dauch College of Business and Economics, said this program is a great opportunity for Ashland University students to experience urban attractions of the third-largest city in Taiwan, which has a population of one million plus.
-“Any international experience significantly improves students’ visibility with prospective employers,” he said.
+Dr. Jeffrey Russell, dean of the Dauch College of Business and Economics, said this program was a great opportunity for Ashland University students to experience urban attractions of the third-largest city in Taiwan, which has a population of one million plus.
+"Any international experience significantly improves students' visibility with prospective employers," he said.

-In addition to Taichung, the students are expected to visit Taipei, the capital of Taiwan; Kenting National Park and Tainan, a city in the south known for its temples and Dutch fort.
+In addition to Taichung, the students visited Taipei, the capital of Taiwan; Kenting National Park and Tainan, a city in the south known for its temples and Dutch fort.

-Ashland University, ranked in the top 200 colleges and universities in U.S. News and World Report’s National Universities category for 2013, is a mid-sized, private university conveniently located a short distance from Akron, Cleveland and Columbus, Ohio.
-Ashland University (www.ashland.edu) values the individual student and offers a unique educational experience that combines the challenge of strong, applied academic programs with a faculty and staff who build nurturing relationships with their students. ###
+Ashland University (www.ashland.edu<http://www.ashland.edu>) is a mid-sized, private university conveniently located a short distance from Akron, Cleveland and Columbus, Ohio.
+Ashland University values the individual student and offers a unique educational experience that combines the challenge of strong, applied academic programs with a faculty and staff who build nurturing relationships with their students.